tuyojr/DaysOfDevOps/day_07_learning_a_programming_language/README.md

 # Day 07

-> For a more comprehensive article on this day, please refer to this [link.](https://github.com/MichaelCade/90DaysOfDevOps/blob/main/2022/Days/day07.md)
+> For a more comprehensive article on this day, please refer to this[link.](https://github.com/MichaelCade/90DaysOfDevOps/blob/main/2022/Days/day07.md)

 I have compressed a few days into this one day.
 Although, I did not do everything written here on this day alone.
 It spanned over a few days.
 I have also added a few things I learnt on my own.